Looking for ways to save money on groceries? These tactics are simple and take very little effort!

 4. Get Cash Back For Your Purchases – $10 Signup Bonus

 Ibotta pays cash rebates for items that you can buy any day!
-Not only can you save money, you can MAKE money!
+Not only can you save money, but you can also MAKE money!
+It is honestly one of my favorite shopping apps.

 Install the Ibotta app and browse the offers available to see what you can earn cash back on.
-This includes a ton of regular grocery store items like bread, bananas, cheese, snacks and much more.
+This includes a ton of regular grocery store items like bread, fruits, cheese, meats, snacks… even beer and wine!
 You were already planning to grocery shop, so you might as well save some money while you’re at it, right?

-Go shopping at any of the participating stores and hold onto your receipt!
-Redeem your offers by simply taking a photo of your receipt and Ibotta will match the items that you bought to the offers you selected.
+Go shopping at any of the participating stores (and it’s a LOT of stores) and hold onto your receipt!
+Redeem your rebates by simply selecting the offers that you want, taking a photo of your receipt, and Ibotta will match the items pretty much immediately.
 In exchange, YOU GET CASH!
 When you sign up and upload your first receipt you will get a $10 sign up bonus which you can put toward more groceries.

 5. Join Loyalty Programs